-SSH port forwarding (or tunnels, ask the kids are calling them) is a great feature for facilititating all kinds of network shenanigans.
+SSH tunneling (or port forwarding) is a great feature for facilitating all kinds of network shenanigans.
 You can bounce network traffic all around the internet through an encrypted SSH tunnel.
 Need to connect to a service bound to localhost on a remote machine?
 No problem.
 Want to share access to a service only available on your LAN?
 Easy.
-SSH port forwarding can do all of this and more.
+SSH tunneling can do all of this and more.

 The only downside is figuring out how to configure the tunnel you need.
-While the command syntax is initially off-putting, we can figure out what we need with 3 simple questions.
+While the command syntax is initially off-putting, we can figure out what we need with this simple mnemonic that breaks tunnel configuration down to three steps.
 The only assumption is we have an ssh client (local), and an ssh server (remote).

 So let’s try it.